ibm-cloud-docs/power-iaas/getting-started-PER.md

 - `per-migrate-validate`: Removes the Cloud Connections for the workspace from the network database.
 Use this command after you remove the Cloud Connections for the workspace from the Transit Gateway.

+Before you migrate the last workspace in the data center to PER, delete any Cloud Connections that are not attached to any networks.
+After the migration, Cloud Connections can only be deleted using the [IBM Cloud CLI](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-cloud-connection-delete){: external} or [API](/apidocs/power-cloud#pcloud-cloudconnections-delete){: external} from a PER-enabled workspace.
+{: note}